-If you routinely scroll on TikTok during your lunch break or spend your downtime watching YouTube videos, you might be familiar with the 12-3-30 workout.
-Popular YouTuber Lauren Giraldo first introduced her 1.15 million subscribers to this treadmill routine in 2019, and it is still going strong with the TikTok crowd today.
+If you routinely scroll on TikTok during your lunch break or spend your downtime watching YouTube videos, you might have stumbled across the 12-3-30 workout.
+Popular YouTuber Lauren Giraldo introduced her 1.17 million subscribers to this treadmill routine in 2019, which blew up on TikTok with #12330workout, netting 344.6M views to date.

 What is the 12-3-30 Workout?